iamwebwiz/laravel-developer-test/README.md

 ## Goal

 Please spend no more than 5 hours on this task.
 If you cannot complete the entire task in less than 5 hours, please commit what you are able to finish within that time frame.
+This is an API test only.
+No frontend component.

 ## Delivery